dribdat/coop/README.md

 # DRIBD

-A [Data Cooperative](https://en.wikipedia.org/wiki/Data_cooperative) with a focus on [performance measurement](https://en.wikipedia.org/wiki/Performance_measurement).
+> A [Data Cooperative](https://en.wikipedia.org/wiki/Data_cooperative) with a focus on [performance measurement](https://en.wikipedia.org/wiki/Performance_measurement).

-**Generalversammlung / General meeting #1: 26.
-Mai 2023, 18-19 Uhr CEST**

-> DRIBD has been established to collectively manage, and derive value from, data about personal and shared engagement.
-This is especially relevant, but not limited to, knowledge work and volunteering done outside of your home or workplace.
-We are concerned about misappropriation of such data, and inspired by athletic performance, where keeping personal and collective statistics is a well established practice.
-We hope that our open platforms will benefit communities that form around hackathons, timebanking, coworking, open source, and other new modes of working.
+### DRIBD has been established to collectively manage data of, and derive added value from, evidence of personal and shared engagement.

+This is especially relevant, but not limited to, knowledge work, accreditation steps, and volunteering done outside of your home or workplace.

+It is concerning when such data is misappropriated for targeted advertisement, manipulative personnel management or recruitment, misleading analysis, etc.

+We can be inspired by athletic performance, where keeping personal and collective statistics is a well established practice.

+Our open platforms should benefit communities that form around hackathons, timebanking, coworking, repair cafés, open source projects, and other new modes of working.

 # Übersicht – Overview